paddi1990/modCnet_document/doc/installation.rst

 Installation
 ==================================
-The following modules are needed to run TandemMod.
+The following modules are needed to run ac4Cnet.

 .. list-table:: Required modules